zuavra/nginx-ip-whitelister/README.md

 #### 5.2.2.
 Run a Docker container alongside a Nginx Proxy Manager container

-If you intend to run both Nginx Proxy Manager and **_nginx-ip-whitelister_** as Docker containers you need to define a Docker network between them so the proxy will be able to reach the validator.
+If you intend to run both Nginx Proxy Manager and **_nginx-ip-whitelister_** as Docker containers you need to allow them to access each other over the network, so the proxy will be able to reach the validator.

-The file `docker-compose-proxy-manager.yaml` contains an example configuration that will deploy both NPM and this app in separate containers, but allow them to communicate through a Docker network.
+There are multiple ways of achieving that:

-You will need to create the Docker network:
+1. The file `docker-compose-proxy-manager.yaml` contains an example configuration that will deploy both NPM and this app in separate containers, but allow them to communicate through a private Docker bridge network.
+You will need to create the Docker network: `docker network create nginx-network`.
+Then run `docker-compose up -d` from the same directory where you've downloaded the `.yaml` file, and configure NPM to access the validator at `http://nginx-iw:3000`.
-`docker network create nginx-network`
+2. You can skip creating the common bridge network and remove the "networks:" section from the .yaml.
+This will cause the containers to expose their mapped ports on the host machine instead of privately.
+You can then configure NPM to access the validator at the host machine's IP and port 3000.

-Then run `docker-compose up -d` from the same directory where you've downloaded the `.yaml` file.
+3. You can use the directive "network: container:npm" for the validator service to make it run in the proxy container's network stack.
+This will allow the proxy to access the validator at IP 127.0.0.1.
+But you'll have to change the validator's port in both the "ports:" and "environment:" sections... because NPM's own backend is also using 3000.
+(Sorry about that.
+I only realised it after the project had been out for a while.)

 #### 5.2.3.
 Pull the pre-built Docker image